tylermumford/website-old/links.md

 ## Links

-[Goodness] is my most successful program.
-It's a Chrome extension designed to help people overcome pornography addictions.
+[Goodness] is my most successful project to date: a Chrome extension designed to help people overcome pornography addictions.
 Its goal is to place and keep the user in a positive, uplifting frame of mind.

 [MLIx&#772;] is a good way to demonstrate one reason why I choose to code.
 [My Life Is Average] is a website where people share interesting stories about their lives.
 It's similar to Twitter, but much more humorous.
 One day, I had the idea to improve the functionality and visual appeal of the site.
 So I made this Chrome extension to do just that.